taylorsyde/Credit-Risk/README.md

-# Supervised Machine Learning Homework - Predicting Credit Risk
+# Predicting Credit Risk with Supervised Machine

-In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.
+This code uses machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background